 The main international airport in Kuala Lumpur is called KLIA (Kuala Lumpur International Airport).
 With its simple and sleek layout, modern facilities and excellent management, it is one of the best airports in the Southeast Asian region.

-Below are some information and steps to get from the city center to the international airport and vise versa.
+Below are some information and steps on how to get from the airport to Kuala Lumpur:

 - Purchase a taxi coupon at KLIA’s Arrival Hall, which is situated just before the public arrival area and after the Customs desk.